-Name Position Class of shares Long/short position Capacity No. of shares Percentage of the relevant share held in issue (%) Percentage of all issued share (%) Zhou Song Supervisor А Long position Beneficial owner 33,500 0.00028 0.00023
+Percentage of the relevant share held Percentage of Name Position Class of shares Long/short position Capacity No. of shares in issue (%) all issuedshare (%) Zhou Song Supervisor А Long position Beneficial owner 33,500 0.00028 0.00023

 Save as disclosed above, as at 31 December 2008, none of the Directors or Supervisors held or was deemed to hold any interests or short positions in the shares and underlying shares or debentures of the Company or any of its associated corporations, which were required to be recorded in the register required to be kept under Section 352 of the SFO, or otherwise required to be notified by the Directors or Supervisors to the Company and the Hong Kong Stock Exchange pursuant to the Model Code nor have they been granted the right to acquire any interests in shares or debentures of the Company or any of its associated corporations.